I refer to churn as the ugly part of SaaS.

 Most people think of churn as a metric which tells you how quickly you’re losing your customers.

-But it’s much more than that.
+But it’s much, much more than that.

 Because just as the beauty of recurring revenue can compound the stacking of dollar bills.
 The reverse holds true when you let your churn rate compound for months or years.